parallelworks/mdlite-workflow/local-runs/README.md

 ```
 (or similar) to get access to imagemagick.

+**Extent of parallelization:** Steps 1, 4 and 5
+are run locally instead of going to cloud workers
+because they are not computationally intense
+and/or they depend on software that may or
+may not be installed on remote resources.

 ## Step 1: prepInputs

 The PW form will condense its input into a single text file that is stored as `params.run`.